sarahob/ScrumPoker/README.md

 ScrumPoker
 ==========

 Node.js app for distributed Scrum Poker sessions.
+Scrum Master can reset the voting at which point team members can cast their votes.
+Votes remain hidden until the scrum master reveals the results.

 Setup
 -----